 The CPC accepts applications requesting CPA funds from project proponents.
 Applications must be submitted by December 1st to be considered for CPC recommendation to Spring Town Meeting.
-The CPC holds a public hearing on all applications.
-The CPA application and guidelines for project submission are available at:
+The CPC holds public meetings on all applications.
+The CPA application and guidelines for project submission are available on the Town website www.manchester.ma.us, specifically at: